DarkToast/kotlin-workshop/spring-kotlin/README.md

 - Add the ability to create and update products.
 - Validate the product and enforce data integrity constraints:
-  - SKU: required, not empty, unique
+  - articleNo: required, not empty, unique
   - Name: required, not empty
   - EANs: At least one, non-empty item
-- URL should be `/admin/products/{articleNo}`
+- URL should be `/products/{articleNo}`

 ## Task 2: Prices for products